Chemistry Page

 Sulphonation: A mixture of ortho and para-sulphonic-phenol acid is obtained by replicating phenol with concentrated sulfuric acid.

-phenol sulphonation
+phenol Sulphonation

 Friedel-Crafts Alkylation: It reacts with alkyl halides in the presence of anhydrous AlCl3 to form alkylation and gives a mixture of ortho and para products.
 Similarly, alkylation occurs when reacted with alkynes or alcohols in the presence of concentrated H2SO4.